RedisLabs/redislabs-docs/content/rs/clusters/monitoring/prometheus-integration.md

 Metrics are exposed at the cluster, node, database, shard, and proxy levels.

-- [Prometheus](https://prometheus.io/) is an open source systems monitoring and alerting toolkit that can scrape metrics from different sources.
+- [Prometheus](https://prometheus.io/) is an open source systems monitoring and alerting toolkit that aggregates metrics from different sources.
-- [Grafana](https://grafana.com/) is an open source metrics visualization tool that can process Prometheus data.
+- [Grafana](https://grafana.com/) is an open source metrics visualization tool that processes Prometheus data.

 You can use Prometheus and Grafana to:
 - Collect and display metrics not available in the [admin console]({{< relref "/rs/references/metrics" >}})